·

 The Threshing Floor

 Ruth gleaned in Boaz’s field until the end of the wheat harvest.
-When it came time for the threshing of the harvest, Naomi came up with a plan.
+When it came time for the harvest to be threshed, Naomi came up with a plan.
 She could see that Boaz loved Ruth, but he would assume Ruth would choose a younger man to be her husband.

 A Shoe and a Son